 1 tsp Himalayan Pink Salt

 Lettuce leaves or Organic Coconut Wraps

 1. Mix all the spices to your ground bison.
-1 lb makes around 4 patties.
+1 lb makes around four patties.

-2. Grill using your air fryer on medium heat until desired temperature
+2. Grill using your air fryer on medium heat until the desired temperature

 3. Slice avocado into thin slices and apply a coat of lemon juice to avoid discoloration.